KunalMehra075/MyCal.com-Frontend/README.md

 ```

-## Here are some screenshots of website.
+## 🔷: Here are some screenshots of website :-

 ### :large_blue_circle: Home Page :-